Britain Designates Moroccan Renewable Energy Cable Project as “National Significance”

 Credit: National Grid

-The United Kingdom has officially designated an ambitious project to construct a subsea cable for transmitting from as a matter of “national significance.”
+The United Kingdom has officially designated an ambitious project to construct a subsea cable for transmitting from Morocco as a matter of “national significance.”
 This designation is expected to streamline planning processes for the project.

 Xlinks, a company led by former Tesco CEO Dave Lewis, is at the forefront of this endeavor.
-Their vision involves the construction of an extensive 3,800-kilometer (approximately 2361.21 miles) subsea cable network designed to supply and wind power generated in the Sahara Desert to as many as 7 million British households by the year 2030.
+Their vision involves the construction of an extensive 3,800-kilometer (approximately 2361.21 miles) subsea cable network designed to supply solar and wind power generated in the Sahara Desert to as many as 7 million British households by the year 2030.

 While Xlinks has welcomed the government's recognition of their project as a “major milestone,” they are well aware of the considerable challenges that lie ahead.
-Among these challenges are the need to build the world's longest high-voltage direct current subsea cable, securing additional funding, negotiating long-term pricing agreements, and obtaining permissions to lay cables through Spanish and French territorial waters.
+Among these challenges are the need to build the world's longest high-voltage direct current subsea cable, securing additional funding, negotiating long-term pricing agreements, and obtaining permissions to lay cables through Spanish and territorial waters.

 The projected cost of this monumental undertaking falls within the range of £20 billion ($24.47 billion) to £22 billion, according to Dave Lewis in an interview with the Financial Times.